History of Sikhism: Guru Har Rai

 Guru Har Rai (Punjabi: ਗੁਰੂ ਹਰਿ ਰਾਇ) (26 February 1630 – 6 October 1661) was the seventh of the ten Gurus of Sikhism, becoming Guru on 8 March 1644, following in the footsteps of his grandfather, Guru Har Gobind, who was the sixth guru.
 Before Guru Har Rai died, he nominated Guru Har Krishan, his youngest son, as the next Guru of the Sikhs.

-As a very young child, he got disturbed by the suffering of a flower damaged by his robe in passing.
-Though such feelings are common with children, Guru Har Rai would throughout his life be noted for his compassion for life and living things.
-His grandfather, who was famed as an avid hunter, is said to have saved the Moghul Emperor Jahangir's life during a tiger's attack.
-Guru Har Rai continued the hunting till the age 31, Guru followed the tradition of his grandfather, but he would allow no animals to be killed on his grand Shikars.
-The Guru instead captured the animal and added it to his zoo.
-He made several tours to the Malwa and Doaba regions of Punjab.
+As a child, Guru Har Rai was disturbed by the suffering of a flower damaged by his robe, foreshadowing his lifelong compassion for living things.
+His grandfather, a renowned hunter, had saved Emperor Jahangir from a tiger.
+While Guru Har Rai continued hunting until age 31, he permitted no animals to be killed during his grand hunts, instead capturing them for his zoo.
+He also toured the Malwa and Doaba regions of Punjab.

-His son, Ram Rai, seeking to assuage concerns of Aurangzeb over one line in Guru Nanak's verse (Mitti Mussalmaan ki paerrai pai kumihaar) suggested that the word Mussalman was a mistake on the copyist's part, therefore distorting Bani.
-The Guru refused to meet with him again.
-The Guru is believed to have said, "Ram Rai, you have disobeyed my order and sinned.
-I will never see you again on account of your infidelity."
-It was also reported to the Guru that Ram Rai had also worked miracles in the Mughal's court against his father's direct instructions.
-Sikhs are constrained by their Gurus to not believe in magic and myth or miracles.
-Just before his death at age 31, Guru Har Rai passed the Gaddi of Nanak on to his younger son, the five-year-old – Guru Har Krishan.
+His son, Ram Rai, tried to ease Aurangzeb's concerns about a line in Guru Nanak's verse, claiming the word "Mussalman" was a copyist's error.
+The Guru refused to meet him again, stating, "Ram Rai, you have disobeyed my order and sinned; I will never see you again because of your infidelity."
+It was reported that Ram Rai performed miracles in the Mughal court against his father's wishes, despite the Guru teaching Sikhs to reject magic and myths.
+Before his death at 31, Guru Har Rai passed the Gaddi of Nanak to his five-year-old son, Guru Har Krishan.